-We expect to set the target performance level for ROIC at a level that represents a reasonable opportunity of achievement and was driven from our business budgeting process.
-Our determination in setting the goal through the budgeting process was based on a number of assumptions about the state of our markets and material commodity prices.
+We expect to set the target performance level for ROIC at a level that represents a reasonable opportunity of achievement.
+The target performance level will be driven from our business budgeting process, which uses a number of assumptions about the state of our markets and material commodity prices to determine our expected financial performance (including expected sales, expected expenses and other factors).
 We will recognize the volatility in the market through establishing a range of outcomes around the target.
 Due to the timing of the distribution, the compensation committee decided that, for the period during fiscal year 2008 that represents the time from distribution date to the end of the fiscal year, the AIA will be determined based on the weighted average Return on Net Assets of our operating divisions.
 ROIC is a profit efficiency ratio calculated by dividing the sum of net income, after-tax effect of interest expense less capitalized interest and after-tax effect of approved adjustments by the five-quarter averages for long-term debt (current and non-current portion) and stockholders equity.
 The ratio uses net income and interest expense from the income statement and shareholders equity and long-term debt from the balance sheet.
 Our performance against these pre-established goals determines the potential payout to executives within a range from threshold to maximum as set forth below.